kadena-io/pact-lang-api/readme.md

 Simple functions to interact with Chainweaver wallet (https://github.com/kadena-io/chainweaver) and its signing API.

 ```
- * A signingCmd Object to be sent to the signing API
+ * A signingCmd Object to send to signing API
- * @typedef {Object} signingCmd - cmd to be sent to signing API
+ * @typedef {Object} signingCmd - cmd to send to signing API
  * @property pactCode {string} - Pact code to execute - required
  * @property caps {array or object} - Pact capability to be signed, see mkCap - required
- * @property envData {object} - JSON message data for command - optional
+ * @property envData {object} - JSON of data in command - optional
  * @property sender {string} - sender field in meta, see mkMeta - optional
  * @property chainId {string} - chainId field in meta, see mkMeta - optional
  * @property gasLimit {number} - gasLimit field in meta, see mkMeta - optional
- * @property nonce {string} - nonce value for ensuring unique hash - optional
+ * @property nonce {string} - nonce value for ensuring unique hash, default to current time - optional
  **/
 ```